Subhabrata2468/Kubeadm/README.md

 * STEPS
     -  First go to master node for installation
-    -  Secong go to worker node for installation
+    -  Second go to worker node for installation
+    -  when you want do restart both master and worker node